 8. Simple Estimators for Binary Choice Models with Endogenous Regressors Econometric Reviews, 34(1-2), 82-105. (with Arthur Lewbel, Stata module sspecialreg)

 9. How Health Insurance Affects Health Care Demand -- A Structural Analysis of Behavioral Moral Hazard and Adverse Selection, Economic Inquiry, 2013, 51(2), 1324-44.

 10. Comparing Features of Convenient Estimators for Binary Choice Models With Endogenous Regressors (with Arthur Lewbel and Thomas Tao Yang) , Canadian Journal of Economics, 2012, 45(3), 809-829.

 11. Nonparametric Identification of a Binary Random Factor in Cross Section Data (with Arthur Lewbel), Journal of Econometrics, 2011, 163(2), 163-171.
 A longer version with supplemental material

 12. Semiparametric Binary Random Effects Models: Estimating Two Types of Drinking Behavior, Economics Letters, 2011, 112(1), 79-81.

 13. Kept Back to Get Ahead?
 Kindergarten Retention and Academic Performance, European Economic Review, 2010, 54 (2), 219-236.

 14. Endogenous Regressor Binary Choice Models Without Instruments, With an Application to Migration, Economics Letters, 2010, 107(1), 33-35.
 A longer version and the supplemental material

 Working Papers and Work in Progress

 1. Jump or Kink?
-Regression Probability Jump and Kink Design for Treatment Effect Evaluation, 2nd Round R&R at Journal of Political Economy.
+Regression Probability Jump and Kink Design for Treatment Effect Evaluation, R&R.